omrimercado/android2FinalProj/frontend/README.md

-# Android Final Project - Professional Social Platform
+# Stay Tuned - Professional Social Platform

 A modern React-based social platform inspired by professional networking features, built with Create React App.

+**Stay Tuned** - Connect with friends, join groups, and stay updated with your community!

 ## 🚀 Features